 Contaminated waste is manageable in a home environment but in most cases where takeaway food is served, we are unable to clean the packaging before throwing it away.
 It gets disposed of in bins destined for landfill, frequently containing leftover food.
 In these scenarios we recommend using biodegradable food packaging.
 We’re talking about fast food, shopping malls and events where food is served, for example school events, sports events, festivals, markets, concerts, canteens etc.

 Furthermore, we encourage our customers to collect packaging together with food waste in specially marked bins and send it away for composting.
-Have a look at our list of composting service providers to find one in your area.
 This is our favourite best case scenario because biodegradable packaging and the food won’t reach a landfill.
 It is sent away to become useful and can be used as compost to feed plants.

 We like to support clients who hold truly Green events by offering a Green Event Incentive.
 If you are thinking of holding a market or event where biodegradable packaging and tableware is used, collected and composted, please contact your sales agent to ask how you can apply for this incentive.